FAQs regarding passport applications

 No. Having a German ID card only is useful if you often travel and stay in Germany.

 No. German Missions do not have the authority to issue Tanzanian visas or residency permits.
-Please contact the competent Tanzanian immigration Office.
+Please contact Immigration in Tanzania.

 German Missions do not maintain archives for you.
 Under no circumstances do we keep original documentation.
 German citizens are generally responsible for keeping their own personal archives.
-If you are missing an original document or certificate, you can apply for it with the relevant issuing authority.
+If you are missing an original document or certificate, you can apply for it with the relevant issuing authority, see here

 Passports for Minors